citedrive/bibtex.eu/website/translated_docs/de/doc1.md

 ---
 id: intro
-title: Einführung in BibTeX
+title: Introduction to BibTeX
-sidebar_label: Einführung
+sidebar_label: Introduction
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.